AkeemAllen/AkeemAllen/README.md

-Just a humble software dev.
-Falling in love with low level architecture and system programming.
+Just a humble software dev falling in love with low level architecture and system programming.

 I also use Arch, Rust, and C, btw.